-5.1.2 Anomaly Detection in Electrocardiograms
+2) Anomaly Detection in Electrocardiograms

-We have already considered the utility of discords in an Electrocardiogram (ECG) in Figure 1.
+Electrocardiograms (ECGs) are a time series of the electrical potential between two points on the surface of the body caused by a beating heart.
+They are arguably the important time series, and as such, there are many annotated test datasets we can consider.
+We have already considered the utility of discords in one ECG in Fig. 1.
 That was a very simple and "clean" example for clarity; however, it is remarkable how varied and complex normal healthy ECGs can be.
-For example, Figure 9 shows a very complicated signal with remarkable variability Surprisingly, this ECG contains only one small anomaly, which is easily discovered by a discord.
+For example, Fig. 7 shows a very complicated signal with remarkable variability Surprisingly, this ECG contains only one small anomaly, which is easily discovered by a discord.